The general risks of investment crowdfunding and what you can do to mitigate the risks.

 One programme to consider is the Tax Shelter for startups.
 This programme qualifies some startups to allow investors to claim a tax reduction of 30% or 45% of their investment back in their tax declaration.
 This is one way of mitigating your risk, by attempting to gain a tax reduction to counterbalance your invested capital.
 Certain conditions apply, and therefore certain risks, as mentioned above.

 To win you have to play.
 But it’s important to play by the rules, including the rule to diversify your investments in a variety of ways.

 Typically, the venture capital industry uses following statistics.
 On average, a start-up has a 30-40% failure rate, which would mean that an investor in the startup could lose all of their money invested in the company.
 The “survival” rate for new businesses is 40-50%, but where the company has no return on investment.
 This means that the investor will either have a small return or a small loss.
 Around 10-20% of companies succeed with a financial gain, meaning there is a return on investment, as the company gets acquired or goes public on the stock market.
 If you diversify and invest in many different types of companies (typically more than 10), the wins of the 10-20% may counterbalances losses and provide you with a decent return on your portfolio.

 Responsibilities for Investors

-Spreds invites the crowd to empower entrepreneurs through funding on our crowdfunding platform.
+Spreds invites the investors to help empower entrepreneurs through funding on our platform.